 In June 2023, the National Electricity Coordinator issued a settlement between the owners of the transmission facilities that substantially reduced the excess collected by the Company during the transitory period.
 The remaining balance will be gradually reduced as established by the exempt resolutions of the National Energy Commission that set the unique transmission charges every six months.
 This reliquidation and gradual reductions will only have an effect on Cash Flow, without affecting the Income Statement.

-As of September 30, 2023 (unaudited) and December 31, 2022 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)

 25 - REVENUE (continued)

 25.2 Other operating revenues